decentology/hyperverse-docs/docs/basics/about.md

 - the Command Line Interface (CLI)
 - the registry

-Use the website to discover packages, set up profiles, and manage other aspects of your Hyperverse experience.
+Use the website to discover Smart Modules, set up profiles, and manage other aspects of your Hyperverse experience.
 For example, you can set up organizations to manage access to public or private packages.

 The CLI runs from a terminal, and is how most developers interact with the Hyperverse.

-The registry is a large public database of JavaScript software and the meta-information surrounding it.
+The registry is a large public database of software and the meta-information surrounding it.

 ## Use the Hyperverse to...